-After being an employee for 4 years to become a freelancer, these are the 5 things I wish I knew and so anyone who wants to be a freelancer today should definitely know.
+After being an employee for four years, I quit my job to become a freelancer.
+Here are seven things I wish I knew when I started freelancing.
+Anyone who wants to be a freelancer today should know.

 1. Free Time & Productivity